ShawonAshraf/blog/src/content/demystify-autocomplete-1/index.md

 ## n-grams

 If you look at the equation above we're only considering a **combination of two words**.
 For example $\text{burger} | \text{ate}$.
 A combination of two words like this is called a **Bigram**.
 Had we considered three words, it'd be called a **Trigram**.
 Four ?
 Tetragram and so on.
 Hence this approach is called **n-grams**.
 Like window size, the number of grams will also have an effect on the probability if you're using a Markov Model.
+And I added BEGIN and END to the sentence so that words which begin and end the sentences can be tried in a n-gram against these markers.

 ## What about other sentences?